AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 ## Advanced Networking {#advanced-networking}

-It is possible lock to configure traffic to your logging destination.
+Some organizations choose to restrict which traffic can be received by the logging destinations.

 For the CDN log, you can allow-list the IP addresses, as described in [this article](https://www.fastly.com/documentation/reference/api/utils/public-ip-list/).
+If that list of shared IP addresses is too large, consider sending traffic to a (non-Adobe) Azure Blob Store where logic can be written to send the logs out of a dedicated IP to their ultimate destination.

 For other logs, you can configure log forwarding to go through [advanced networking](/help/security/configuring-advanced-networking.md).
 See the patterns for the three advanced networking types below, which make use of an optional `port` parameter, along with the `host` parameter.